explodingcamera/tinywasm/README.md

 See the [examples](./examples) directory and [documentation](https://docs.rs/tinywasm) for more information.

+## Precompiled Modules

+TinyWasm modules can be compiled to the internal `twasm` bytecode format, which stores the optimized instruction representation for faster loading and reuse.

 ## Cargo Features

 - **`std`:** Enables `std` and parsing from files and streams.
 Enabled by default.